-27.2 Holiday Premium Pay.
+- 27.2 Holiday Premium Pay.
 Any employee required to work on a holiday shall receive their regular eight (8) hours of holiday pay (prorated for part-time) plus premium pay at time and one-half (1-1/2) for all hours worked on such holiday.
-Compensatory time may be granted in lieu of monetary payment.
+Compensatory time may be granted in lieu of monetary payment. - 27.3 Unpaid Holidays.
+Leave without pay will be granted for a reason of faith or conscience for up to two (2) workdays per calendar year as provided below.